 Are there duplicates?

 Check to see if the segment already exists.
 After you specify a start and end-point and click "Next," you may see a list of similar segments.
 Review them to see if the new segment you're proposing is truly new.
 Sometimes the segment exists, but poor quality location data prevents Strava from matching them.
-In these cases, see Segment Matching Issues for instructions on what to do.
-Keep in mind that if there is a segment found that is similar to the one you're creating, selecting to "Use" that segment won't automatically add it to your activity.
+In these cases, see segment matching issues for instructions on what to do.
+Keep in mind that if there is a segment found that is similar to the one you're creating, selecting "Use" that segment won't automatically add it to your activity.

 For more information on Creating Segments, see here.